 Any other interruption of production at our manufacturing facility also could damage our business.
 For example, in 2009, we experienced a viral contamination at this facility that required that we shut the facility entirely for decontamination.
 Because of this contamination, the FDA placed a partial clinical hold on our investigational new drug application for MM-121 until we submitted supporting documentation to the FDA regarding our decontamination procedures.
-Although we were able to resolve this issue, with the FDA lifting the partial clinical hold in April 2010, other companies have experienced similar contamination problems, and we could experience a similar problem in the future that is more difficult to resolve and could lead to a clinical hold.
+Although we were able to resolve this issue, with the FDA lifting the partial clinical hold in April 2010, other companies have experienced similar contamination problems, and we could experience a similar problem in the future that is more difficult to resolve.

-We expect to continue to contract with third parties for at least some aspects of the production of our product candidates for clinical trials and for our products if they are approved for commercial sale.
-This increases the risk that we will not have sufficient quantities of our product candidates or products or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.
+We expect to continue to contract with third parties for at least some aspects of the production of MM-398 and our other product candidates for commercial sale and clinical trials.
+This increases the risk that we will not have sufficient quantities of MM-398 or our other product candidates at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

-We currently rely on third-party manufacturers for some aspects of the production of our product candidates for preclinical testing and clinical trials, including the production of MM-121 and fill-finish and labeling activities for all our product candidates.
-In addition, while we believe that our existing manufacturing facility, or additional facilities that we will be able to build, will be sufficient to meet our requirements for manufacturing a significant portion of drug substance for our research and development activities, we may need to rely on third-party manufacturers for some of these requirements, particularly later stage clinical trials of our antibody product candidates, and, at least in the near term, for commercial supply of any product candidates for which we obtain marketing approval.
+We currently rely on third-party manufacturers for some aspects of the production of MM-398 and our other product candidates, including the production of MM-121 and fill-finish and labeling activities for MM-398 and our other product candidates.
+In addition, while we believe that our existing manufacturing facility, or additional facilities that we will be able to build, will be sufficient to meet our requirements for manufacturing a significant portion of drug substance for our research and development activities, we may need to rely on third-party manufactures for some of these requirements, particularly later stage clinical trials of our antibody product candidates, and, at least in the near term, for commercial supply of MM-398 and any other product candidates for which we obtain marketing approval.

 In connection with the termination of our license and collaboration agreement with Sanofi for the development and commercialization of MM-121, we assumed an agreement with a third-party manufacturer for the manufacture of MM-121.
-We do not have any other agreements with third-party manufacturers for the clinical or commercial supply of any of our product candidates, and we may be unable to conclude such agreements or to do so on acceptable terms.
+We do not have any other agreements with third-party manufacturers for the clinical or commercial supply of MM-398 or any other product candidates, and we may be unable to conclude such agreements or to do so on acceptable terms.
 Reliance on third-party manufacturers entails additional risks, including: